adityasiwan/sensor-fusion-object-tracking-ekf/writeup.md

 ### Which part of the project was most difficult for you to complete, and why?

 Although, the instructions to complete the steps are clear and the structure of the project is organized but at the same time it is complex.
-There were times when the results for the RMSE charts were not coming as expected and I had to do a lot of debugging only to find a small mistake.
-Another difficult part was to play around with the parameters in the `params.py` file to get the best results.
+There were times when the results for the RMSE charts were not coming as expected and I had to do a lot of debugging only to find some small mistakes here or there.
+Another difficult part was to play around with the parameters in the `params.py` file to get the optimal result.

 ### Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?